joseph-jja/EcmaScripts/README.md

-# umd-javascripts
+# es6-javascripts
-Simple JavaScripts mostly UMD for the web
+Simple JavaScripts for the web